 Ghost in the Shell: Stand Alone Complex is an anime that needs no special introduction since it often gets praised as one of the most outstanding shows ever created.
 The question is, what are the reasons for those high accolades and are they actually justified?
 Well, let's look into the matter to find out the truth.

 While often claimed to be the best cyberpunk anime ever, GITS SAC is ironically one of the less typical representatives of the genre.
 Although it does share the name, the main characters and the focus on cyber technologies with its famous predecessor, the ...
 See full review

 Ergo Proxy is a highly experimental show, and just like all shows of that kind it always divides the viewers into two camps: while the ones enjoy its complex story and thought-provoking symbolism, the others fiercely criticize it for "pretentiousness" or simply scratch their heads in perplexity, wondering what this whole thing is supposed to mean.

-As for me, I firmly believe this series is an amazing modern classic with no exaggeration about it, and with this review I'll try to explain you why.
-Since the anime has a site description you can always read, allow me to skip further...
+As for me, I firmly believe this is an amazing series with no exaggeration about it, and with this review I'll try to explain you why.
+Since the anime has a site description you can always read, allow me to skip further introductions and get...
 See full review

-Berserk is the series really hard to approach objectively as it features obvious drawbacks in every single aspect and yet obtains the level of cult epicness very few anime reach.
-So, I'll do my best to balance the main vices & virtues without giving out too much of the plot.
+Berserk is a series which I find rather hard to rate, as it features obvious drawbacks in almost every aspect and yet obtains the level of cult epicness very few anime reach.
+However, I'll do my best to balance the main vices & virtues without giving out too much of the plot.